( Locked ● Limited version )

 # 4. PageSpeed metrics

-Note, though, that (dependent on the variability of site traffic over the previous 28 days) one some or all of the Field-metrics may at times show as N/A, not available.
-And the Lab-metrics may vary significantly based upon transient server and transport factors; so if those show as quite different than above: Re-run the test several times, every few minutes or so, to see if a low-score might be an outlier due to AWS or other switch congestion, etc.
+By the way, at the bottom of every store-page is a link that directly submits itself to PageSpeed.
+Note, though, that (dependent on the variability of site traffic over the previous 28 days) some or all of the Field-metrics may at times show as N/A, and the Lab-metrics may vary significantly based upon transient server and transport factors.

-# 5. Server configurations
+# 5. Accessibility

 This section is only